 Q Hay Jordie, congrats on winning the recent Kellogg’s Ironwoman Series – I guess this has been a natural progression for you.
 What do you feel was different this year?

-A There wasn’t any major changes with my training program or diet this year.
+There weren’t any major changes with my training program or diet this year.
 Each time I race I learn so much, I am not afraid of making mistakes I always feel like I am progressing and evolving if I can learn from my mistakes.
-Up until this season I have come close to a Nutri-Grain series race victory many times just falling short.
+Up until this season, I have come close to a Nutri-Grain series race victory many times just falling short.
 It hurts to know that a poor decision, locking up under pressure or a poor swim leg has cost me my dream.
 But nothing hurts more than making the same mistake twice.
 So I always promise myself to learn and grow and never make the same mistake twice.

 I had Kirsty Higgison to train, prepare and share my journey with this year.
-The first time in 5 Nutri-Grain season that I had trained with a female fellow competitor.
+The first time in 5 Nutri-Grain seasons that I had trained with a female fellow competitor.
 I think this helped me a lot.
 I also ended up having the most fun I have ever had.

 I had otherwise just had the Noosa masters and younger boys and girls to train with.
 This was something exciting, challenging, fresh and new.

 Q Describe a typical day for you training/time management wise with other commitments: